 The toothbrush is one of the most important items in the bathroom, although swapping the plastic one for a more planet-friendly option can seem daunting where your family’s dental care is concerned, and product information can often be sparse or difficult to navigate.

-Each of our wooden toothbrushes contains a bamboo handle, and biodegradable packaging which adheres to zero waste principles.
+Each of our bamboo toothbrush contains a bamboo handle, and biodegradable packaging which adheres to zero waste principles.
 Bamboo is a popular choice for plastic-free toothbrushes.
 These dental care products are usually made from Moso bamboo, which takes less time to grow than any other plant in the world and has been certified carbon neutral.

 Another popular ingredient for people who choose dental products which will minimise their plastic waste is charcoal, which can help to whiten teeth naturally.
 Our charcoal bamboo toothbrush by Curanatura has charcoal bristles, which are made from bamboo-derived plastic and infused with charcoal, which beats the synthetic bristles on your old plastic brush any day!
-Curanatura have also created the ‘whole’ bamboo brush.
-This bristle toothbrush has a head made from brush bamboo, with a handle made of…..you guessed it, bamboo!
+Curanatura have also created a different kind of bamboo toothbrush.
+This bristle toothbrush has a head made from brush bamboo, with a handle made of bamboo!

 Another way to cut down on the plastic pollution generated by bristle toothbrushes is to opt for a corn-starch handle, as boasted by our NFco range.
 Although these products contain nylon bristles (the brush heads should be snapped off before composting or disposal of toothbrush handle), they are BPA-free (Bisphenol A, an industrial chemical) unlike most plastic toothbrushes, and the nylon bristles are recyclable.
 NFco offers a medium nylon twin family pack in several elegant colour options as part of their range.